New COVID strain: A fresh blow to Britain's economy | DW | 21.12.2020

 "While goods can enter from France, few haulage firms will be willing to send trucks and drivers across to the UK without a guarantee they can return to the EU in a timely manner," warned Andrew Opie, director of food & sustainability at the British Retail Consortium, in a statement.

+Vanessa Ibarlucea, spokeswoman for France's FNTR national road haulage federation, said the disruption was "becoming a catastrophe," and that "no driver wants to deliver to the UK now, so the UK is going to see its freight supply dry up."

-UK Transport Secretary Grant Schapps told Sky News that France's ban on freight haulers was "slightly surprising'' but that the Dover-Calais/Eurotunnel freight route makes up just 20% of goods moving in and out of the country.
+UK Transport Secretary Grant Schapps told Sky News that France's freight ban was "slightly surprising'' but that the Dover-Calais/Eurotunnel freight route makes up just 20% of goods moving in and out of the country.

 "Most goods actually come in and out by unaccompanied containers and those will continue to flow,'' he insisted.